badriadhikari/Algorithms-2020fall/Proctorio_instructions.md

 - You are required to keep the video on during the entire test time.
 - Proctorio will automatically record you video and your screen for the instructor to review.
 - You will be required to show a panorama of your room, including your desktop.
 If you have a desktop computer with a built-in camera (such as an iMac), you can use a mirror to show your entire space.
+- You cannot use a smartphone or a tablet to take tests with Proctorio.
+You must use Google Chrome on a laptop or desktop computer when taking any tests with Proctorio.